CM-IV/profusion/README.md

   )
 }
 ```
-You can customize pretty much every aspect of your queries easily with Cornucopia (custom parameters and row structs, renaming, nullity control, etc.), so please head over to the [book](https://cornucopia-rs.netlify.app/book/index.html) if you're interested to learn more.
+You can customize pretty much every aspect of your queries easily with profusion (custom parameters and row structs, renaming, nullity control, etc.), so please head over to the [book](https://cornucopia-rs.netlify.app/book/index.html) if you're interested to learn more.

 ## MSRV
 This crate uses Rust 2021 edition, which requires at least version 1.62.1.